 The reports of both juries have been considered by Infrastructure Victoria as a key input into the strategy.

-The unedited recommendations of both juries have been published on the Infrastructure Victoria website and a response to the recommendations was given in person by Infrastructure Victoria’s Chair.
+The unedited recommendations of both juries have been published on the Infrastructure Victoria website and a response to the recommendations was given in person by Infrastructure Victoria’s CEO.

 What is a citizen jury?

 Citizen juries are a new form of deliberative democracy.
 They bring together representative, random samples of citizens who are briefed in detail on the background and current thinking relating to a particular issue, and asked to discuss possible approaches and/or solutions.

 Citizen juries create a balance between experts and the public and give elected representatives confidence that public judgment (rather than opinion) contributes to better decision-making.